-Public Act 100-23, which became effective on July 6, 2017, includes several reforms to the Retirement Systems.
-Specifically, Public Act 100-23: (i) establishes a new benefit plan for Tier Three Employees (as hereinafter defined), (ii) shifts certain pension costs to local employers participating in a Retirement System, and (iii) smooths changes in the State's contributions to the Retirement Systems resulting from changes in actuarial assumptions by the Retirement Systems.
+Public Act 100-23, which became effective on July 6, 2017, included several reforms to the Retirement Systems.
+Specifically, Public Act 100-23: (i) established a new benefit plan for Tier 3 Employees (as hereinafter defined), (ii) shifted certain pension costs to local employers participating in a Retirement System, and (iii) smoothed changes in the State's contributions to the Retirement Systems resulting from changes in actuarial assumptions by the Retirement Systems.

-Creation of Tier 3.
+Creation and Current Status of Tier 3.
 With respect to TRS, SURS and SERS, Public Act 100-23 creates an additional tier ("Tier 3") of benefits and related contributions.
-Employees ("Tier Three Employees") will join Tier 3 either by (1) being a new employee who elects to receive Tier 3 benefits or (2) being an existing Tier 2 employee who elects to receive Tier 3 benefits.
+Employees ("Tier 3 Employees") will join Tier 3 either by (1) being a new employee who elects to receive Tier 3 benefits or (2) being an existing Tier 2 employee who elects to receive Tier 3 benefits.
 Employees may join Tier 3 once their respective Retirement System implements the plan.
+The Tier 3 plan was not implemented during Fiscal Years 2018, 2019 or 2020.
+The Retirement Systems believe that legislative changes to resolve conflicts between Public Act 100-23 and the Internal Revenue Code are necessary to implement the provisions of Public Act 100-23.
+Such legislation has not been adopted as of the date hereof, and the Retirement Systems expect that the Tier 3 plan will not be implemented until such legislation is adopted.

-The Tier 3 plan will offer a combination of a defined benefit and defined contribution plan.
+If the Tier 3 plan is ultimately implemented, it will offer a combination of a defined benefit and defined contribution plan.
 The defined benefit portion of Tier 3 includes the following provisions:

-- A pensionable salary cap indexed to the social security wage base (currently \$132,300); - A cost of living adjustment equal to 1⁄2 of the Consumer Price Index for Urban Wage Earners and Clerical Workers, not compounded; - A normal retirement age indexed to social security (currently age 67); - A final average salary equal to the average salary over the last ten years of an employee's service with the retirement annuity calculated by multiplying each year of service by the final average salary multiplied by 1.25%.
+- A pensionable salary cap indexed to the social security wage base (currently \$137,700); - A cost of living adjustment equal to 1⁄2 of the Consumer Price Index for Urban Wage Earners and Clerical Workers, not compounded; - A normal retirement age indexed to social security (currently age 67); - A final average salary equal to the average salary over the last ten years of an employee's service with the retirement annuity calculated by multiplying each year of service by the final average salary multiplied by 1.25%.

-Once implemented, local employers and employees will assume the normal cost for the defined benefit costs for Tier Three Employees.
+Once implemented, local employers and employees will assume the normal cost for the defined benefit costs for Tier 3 Employees.
 Employees will contribute the lesser of the Normal Cost or 6.2% of salary for the defined benefit portion.
-Employers of employees who elect to participate in Tier 3 are to contribute (i) with respect to TRS and SURS employers only, the employer normal cost, plus an amount necessary to reduce the UAAL over a 30-year open amortization period, and (ii) beginning in Fiscal Year 2021, an additional 2% of the total payroll of each employee participating in Tier 3.
-In addition, employers of employees who elect to participate in Tier 2 in lieu of Tier 3 are to contribute (i) with respect to SURS employers only, the employer normal cost, plus an amount necessary to reduce the
+Employers of employees who elect to participate in Tier 3 are to contribute

-UAAL over a 30-year open amortization period, and (ii) beginning in Fiscal Year 2021, an additional 2% of the total payroll of each employee participating in Tier 2 in lieu of Tier 3.
+(i) with respect to TRS and SURS employers only, the employer normal cost, plus an amount necessary to reduce the UAAL over a 30-year open amortization period, and (ii) beginning in Fiscal Year 2021, an additional 2% of the total payroll of each employee participating in Tier 3.
+In addition, employers of employees who elect to participate in Tier 2 in lieu of Tier 3 are to contribute (i) with respect to SURS employers only, the employer normal cost, plus an amount necessary to reduce the UAAL over a 30-year open amortization period, and (ii) beginning in Fiscal Year 2021, an additional 2% of the total payroll of each employee participating in Tier 2 in lieu of Tier 3.

-In addition to the defined benefit, Tier Three Employees will have a defined contribution plan.
+In addition to the defined benefit, Tier 3 Employees will have a defined contribution plan.
 The defined contribution will consist of funds invested in an individual account for each employee.
 Employees must contribute a minimum of 4% of salary to the defined contribution portion of the Tier 3 plan.
 Employers must contribute no less than 2%, but no more than 6% of salary for each employee with at least one year of service with that employer.